 Price: free when you only use free elements or your own images. $1 apiece if you use Canva’s premium elements

-Among all the social media scheduling tools, we chose Buffer partly because of its easy-to-use interface.
+Among all the social media scheduling tools, we chose Buffer mainly because of its easy-to-use interface.
 It is a time-saving tool that allows you to update all your social channels with one click.
 Besides its scheduling function, Buffer also provides content suggestions on topics including marketing, inspiration, business & startup, etc. The tool is also available on mobile.

 Tools for Exploring Your Social Media Network